 Chafer: A hard rubber layer that resists the erosion of the bead area.

 Benefits of Installing OTR Tires from Ward Tirecraft 106, Calgary

 Installing Off-road Tires on your heavy-duty trucks or commercial equipment can give you numerous advantages:-

 Off-road tires boost stability, which enhances the safety of your equipment users when using them.

 Vehicles working in unforgiving terrain frequently spill commodities transported from one place to another due to rebound and bounce.
 Recoil is decreased with OTR tires, saving machine operators time and money on needless cleanup.

-If you are looking for a reputable shop to purchase your OTR tires, look no further than Ward Tire.
+If you are looking for a reputable shop to purchase your OTR tires in Calgary, look no further than Ward Tirecraft 106.
 Our team of educated service advisors and technicians will help you determine the correct tire for your off road job.

-Visit your local Ward Tire or call to speak with a service advisor today.
+Visit your local Ward Tirecraft 106, Calgary or call to speak with a service advisor today.